PauseAI/pauseai-website/src/posts/risks.md

 It is possible that once automation at higher degrees starts happening, regardless if there is just one or multiple powerful AIs, the values of those systems would not be able to be changed, and the automation would continue until the end of the universe, throughout the reachable galaxies.

 That would mean no more discussion and changes of ethical values and culture norms which could allow us to make progress on them and, in consequence, achieve the best kind of utopias/ protopias in the long term.

-Possibly some Silicon Valley guys imposing themselves not only over every future being, but also erasing  all other present cultures arround the world.
+Possibly some Silicon Valley guys imposing themselves not only over every future being, but also erasing all other present cultures around the world.

 ### Suffering risks